 All attendees can view the panelists’ video and shared content.

-Cohosts can be assigned at the time of scheduling, or during an event, to help manage attendees in an event.
+You can assign someone to be the cohost of your event can be assigned at the time of scheduling, or during an event, to help manage attendees in an event.

 Hosts can set a stage view for all attendees.

-Webcast mode is not available for Webex for Government.
+Webcasts are not available for Webex for Government.